PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Couatl are a creation of Siberys, along with dragons
 - Trained by Varyn to be a great warrior, Draven took an oath to use the light of Siberys to hold back the forces of Khyber, and to protect the Khyber Dragonshard fragment gifted to him by Varyn.
 - He traveled Khorvaire and fought creatures of Khyber when they popped up.
+- He became a legend, known as the Knight of the North.
 - He eventually found his way to the Stormpeak clan, after Hrothgar had usurped Bjorn.
 	- Draven could sense the dark cancer on his soul, and tried to vanquish him.
-	- During their battle, Hrothgar took the dragonshard fragment and used the power it gave him to kill Draven
+	- During their battle, Hrothgar took the dragonshard fragment and used the power it gave him to kill Draven, solidifying the hold Hrothgar had over the Clan.
-- Fought evil around Khorvaire
-	- Encountered Hrothgar and could sense the evil leech on his soul
-- White Knight of the North
-	- Due to wielding a sword that was engulfed in white-hot flames
-	- Handed down from warrior to warrior within the Clan
-- Somehow lost his memory
-	- **Secret**: Has a dragonmark.
-Did not know about it.
-	- Was traveling home, encountered Hrothgar
-	- He had grown strong with an unknown dark power
-	- Hrothgar overpowered and killed Draven, took his flaming sword
+	- Draven's body fell off a cliffside, and the white flameblade along with him.
+- Varyn found Draven's corpse.
 	- Varyn used most of his remaining power to heal Draven, but didn't have enough left to return his memories.
 	- Varyn is now old, weak, and near powerless